Battle of Abu Kru: Battle

+Aftermath

-The British were moving to rescue General Gordon from Khartoum, and were cutting the Great Bend of the Nile, when they came under attack a short distance from rejoining the Nile.
-The British formed a square, and continued moving towards the Nile, repelling all attacks until they reached the river.
-The British losses were 121, including Stewart, who was mortally wounded in the stomach during the course of the battle and was obliged to turn command over to Colonel Sir Charles Wilson, the intelligence officer of the column.
-The Mahdist losses are unknown but thought to be considerably higher.
+The British losses were 121, including Stewart, who was mortally wounded in the stomach during the early part of the battle and was obliged to turn command over to Colonel Wilson.
+The majority of casualties occurred when the column was formed into a square and met the Mahdists in the open.The Mahdist losses are unknown but thought to be considerably higher.

+After reaching the Nile at Metemmah, Wilson and 240 soldiers were conveyed to Khartoum by steamboat; however, they arrived two days after the fall of Khartoum and the death of Gordon.